 I climbed straight away after Invermoriston and on to another Great Glen Way high route .
 This one was slightly shorter but harder, with more ascent.
 I met a lady walking with her son, and one of the first questions she asked me was, ‘Do you mind me asking what your base weight is?’
 I told her that was the perfect question if you’re a keen walker!
 Weight is everything on a walk like this – I was impressed.
 At 12 noon I stopped by the bridge to dry my tent and gear in the sunshine, to swap my socks and wash the others.

-I had a lovely afternoon’s walk from here to Drumnadrochit, where I bought take away fish and chips with garlic sauce to save some money.
+I had a lovely afternoon’s walk from here to Drumnadrochit, where I bought take away chips with garlic sauce.
 Then I climbed into the woods again to camp by the river, with a view of Loch Ness through a gap in the trees.

 Day 56: Friday 12th April 2019